Registan Square in Samarkand

 History of Samarkand

-Samarkand was the capital city of Soviet Period between 1925 and 1930.
+Samarkand was the capital city of the Soviet Period between 1925 and 1930.
 The capital city was later moved to Tashkent.
 And Uzbekistan finally gained independence on 31 August 1991.

-Best time to visit Samarkand
+Best Time to Visit Samarkand

 SeasonMonthsTemperature Range